Skip to main content

 2 mentions Positive Neutral Negative

-• “I understand there's a desire for the player to still have to close out the run, but it's so heartbreaking how often you scramble to finish the boss, knowing you're still going to lose.
-It can be incredibly frustrating despite overcoming the challenge.”
+• “I understand there's a desire for the player to still have to close out the run, but it's heartbreaking how often you scramble to finish the boss, knowing you're still going to lose, and feeling so frustrated despite overcoming the challenge.”

-• “Okay, so you try to recover from an emotional blow and open up options for your dopamine loop progression: cities, weapons, city blocks.”
+• “You try to recover from an emotional blow and open up options for your dopamine loop progression: cities, weapons, city blocks.”

 Skip Game Offers